tieto-pc/instructions-demos/README.md

 You can read also our Cloud Mentor's cloud related blog articles in [Medium Publication](https://medium.com/@kari.marttila).

+# Repository Naming

+Name the repositories like '<cloud-provider>-<descriptive-name>-demo.
+E.g. 'aws-ecs-fargate-demo' (cloud-provider=aws, descriptive-name=ecs-fargate), i.e. the demo is for the AWS cloud and demonstrates how to use ECS service with Fargate.

 # Consistent Tagging of Resources

 In all demonstrations use consistent tagging of resources.

 ```terraform
 # Environment parameters (e.g. env.tf)